Concepts → Call of Cthulhu success bands

 Common questions

-- Why does fumble probability jump UP between skill 49 and skill 50?
+- Why does fumble probability DROP between skill 49 and skill 50?

 - Why is extreme success exactly one-fifth of regular success?